Â

 Used for completed past actions with clear endpoints

-Often with time markers: ontem, semana passada, ano passado
+Often paired with time markers: ontem, semana passada, ano passado

-Nós form of -AR and -IR verbs looks like present tense
+The nĂłs form of -AR/-IR verbs looks just like the present (falamos, abrimos)

 verb stem + past tense endings: -ei/-ou/-amos/-aram (AR), -i/-eu/-emos/-eram (ER), -i/-iu/-imos/-iram (IR)